Dictionary Definition

 Flavin-adenine dinucleotide can be defined as a coenzyme associated with a variety of proteins which are involved with various enzymatic reactions in metabolism.
 Some of its functions include the metabolism of sugars, fats, and proteins.
 Flavin-adenine dinucleotide also functions as an electron carrier in oxidation and reduction reactions.

-Flavin adenine dinucleotide (FAD) | Endogenous Metabolite | MedChemExpress
+Molecular Structure of Flavin-adenine dinucleotide Flavin adenine dinucleotide (FAD) | Endogenous Metabolite | MedChemExpress |

 Coenzyme Q is a small lipid-soluble molecule that carries electrons between protein complexes in the mitochondrial electron transport chain.
 Coenzyme Q is found in plants, animals, and different types of bacteria; its function consists of conjunction with enzymes in cellular respiration.
 Coenzyme Q can also be referred to as ubiquinone.